BitVM/BitVM/docs/chunk_instructions.md

         if output.is_none() {  // tapscripts output is not passed as hint output = fn(input) // output is deterministically computed from input } else {
-            fn_valid(input, output) // output is determinstically validated from input }
+            fn_valid(input, output) // output is deterministically validated from input }
         Add_To_Stack(output, input_is_valid)
     } else {